madfish-solutions/templewallet-backend/README.md

 ## Building and running using Docker

-Setup environment variables by creating `.env` file with variables like in `.env.example`.
-Then follow the instructions on [Building your image](https://nodejs.org/en/docs/guides/nodejs-docker-webapp/#building-your-image) and [Running the image](https://nodejs.org/en/docs/guides/nodejs-docker-webapp/#building-your-image).
+Follow the instructions on [Building your image](https://nodejs.org/en/docs/guides/nodejs-docker-webapp/#building-your-image) and [Running the image](https://nodejs.org/en/docs/guides/nodejs-docker-webapp/#run-the-image).
 Change the port number in both `.env` and `Dockerfile` if the webapp should be run on another port than 3000.

 ## Running with pm2